YunxinLi/LingCloud/README.md

 # LingCloud
-Attaching human-like eyes to the large language model
+This project(LingCloud 1.0) aims to attach human-like eyes to the large language model.

 Background